tohver/Portfolio/tensorflow_Projects/Encoder Decoder Architecture/README.md

 The language dataset is from http://www.manythings.org/anki/.
 The original dataset consists of over 200,000 pairs of sentences in English and German.

-The following schematic ilustrated the custom translation model architecture built in this project.
+The following schematic ilustrates the custom translation model architecture built in this project.

 ![Alt Text](https://docs.google.com/uc?export=download&id=1XsS1VlXoaEo-RbYNilJ9jcscNZvsSPmd)